I often hear musicians say they want to do advance promotion — telling people about their new album before it’s available for purchase.

 - Record your music.

 - Start conversations with the people who promote music.
-Nothing to pitch them now.
+Don’t pitch them anything.
 Just get to know them.

 - Prepare your marketing plan, but don’t do it yet.
 Just get everything into place.

-- Get your music distributed to all the usual outlets.
-Make sure it’s there, first, before you announce it.
+- Get your music distributed everywhere.
+Before you announce it, make sure it’s actually there.
 Stream and even buy a copy, to make sure there were no mistakes.

 - Finally, do your promotion, and tell everyone.